 Today, I’m going to show you how to pack Chapati for travel!

-Chapati is a favorite staple food of India.
+Chapati is a favorite staple food in India.

 From breakfast to dinner menus, you will find it in pretty much all food courses.